PointCodeZero/tweeter/README.md

 ## Functionality

-Users will be able to create new tweets
+Users will be able to create new tweets with a maximum of 140 characters.
+Tweets will be displayed on the top of the page by chronological order.

 ## Images